 Ontario education workers in legal strike position in 17 days

-The Canadian Union of Public Employees says their 55,000 education worker members in Ontario, such as custodians, early childhood educators and administration staff, will be in a legal strike position as of Nov.
-3.
+About 55,000 education workers in Ontario, such as custodians, early childhood educators and administration staff, will be in a legal strike position as of Nov.
+3, the Canadian Union of Public Employees said Monday.

+CUPE has not indicated if education workers would engage in a full strike - which could potentially close schools - or start with a work-to-rule campaign, or take some other course of action at that point.

+There are still talks in progress with the assistance of a mediator, with three days of bargaining scheduled between Monday and Wednesday.
+During the last round of contract negotiations, in 2019, CUPE and the government reached a last-minute deal the day before workers had been set to go on strike.

-They say a conciliator has issued what's known as a "no board report," which the union requested on Oct.
+On Monday, the union announced on its Ontario School Board Council of Unions account on Twitter that a conciliator had issued what's known as a “no board report,” which CUPE had requested on Oct.
 7, saying the talks were at an impasse.

+“It is important that as workers, we use this time to build power amongst ourselves, students, families and our communities,” the union wrote in the update, encouraging its members to complete forms for strike pay.

 The report sets a 17-day countdown toward the union being in a legal strike position, though CUPE is still required to give five days' notice of any job action.